evanwill/get-git/6-resources.md

 # Other Version Control Software

 - [Mercurial (Hg)](https://www.mercurial-scm.org/) (some say its easier than Git?
 See this [intro for artists](https://opensource.com/life/16/2/version-control-isnt-just-programmers))
-- [Bazaar](http://bazaar.canonical.com/en/) (claims to be easier than Git, with user-friendly GUI, used by many big Free software projects)
+- [Bazaar](http://bazaar.canonical.com/en/) (claims to be easier than Git, with user-friendly GUI, used by many Free software projects)
-- [Subversion](https://subversion.apache.org/) (old standard centralized system)
+- [Subversion](https://subversion.apache.org/) (old standard centralized system, still used by many big projects)
 - [Fossil](http://www.fossil-scm.org/) (unique web interface based system)